roshanis/10kings/chapter2_alauddin_khilji_final.md

 Zafar Khan was the bravest man I ever knew.

-Not the smartest.
-Not the most strategic.
-But the bravest.
-When other generals calculated odds and considered retreat, Zafar Khan calculated only one thing: how to kill more enemies before he died.
+Not the shrewdest, not the most political, but the bravest.
+When other generals weighed odds and escape routes, Zafar Khan calculated only one thing: how many enemies he could take with him if he died.

-His complete record of victories against Mongol invasion forces had made his name legendary among the tribes.
-Mothers would frighten children with stories of the Indian general whose sword had never known defeat.
-"Zafar Khan is coming," they'd whisper, and hardened warriors would check their escape routes.

-I served under him during the 1298 Sindh campaign, and I watched him do things that should have killed him.
-During one engagement near the Indus frontier, he rode alone into a gap in our lines to hold off a Mongol breakthrough while we reformed.
-Alone.
-Against fifty horsemen.
-He held that gap for the time it takes to recite the Fatiha three times, his sword rising and falling like a reaper's scythe.
-When we finally closed the gap behind him, he was drenched in blood, none of it his own.

-"Why did you do that?"
-I asked him afterward.
-"You could have died."

-He looked at me like I'd asked why water was wet.
+In Sindh I watched him hold a gap in our lines alone against a Mongol breakthrough, his curved saber rising and falling like a reaper's scythe, cutting riders out of their saddles while their ponies screamed and crashed into one another.
+By the time we reformed behind him, the ground at his feet was slick with blood and littered with broken arrow shafts.
+When I asked why he’d risked himself that way, he snorted.
 "I'm a soldier, boy.
 Dying is the easy part.
-It's the living with what we do that's hard."
+It's living with what we do that's hard."

-During the 1299 campaign against Qutlugh Khwaja's invasion, Zafar Khan saw the Mongol center beginning to waver.
-Any prudent general would have held position, let the enemy break themselves against our defensive lines.
-But Zafar Khan wasn't prudent.
-He was brave.
-Extraordinarily, terrifyingly brave.

-He led a charge that was tactically aggressive, perhaps too aggressive for sound strategy, but perfect for breaking enemy morale.
-He advanced beyond our defensive positions, and for a terrible moment it looked like he'd be surrounded and cut off.
-The Mongols saw it too and threw everything at him.

-Alauddin had to lead a supporting charge to save what could be saved.
-But by then, Zafar Khan had already done the impossible, he'd shattered the Mongol center through sheer audacity.
-The enemy was fleeing when an arrow found the gap in his armor.

-They say he faced death the way he faced everything, with courage that bordered on joy.
-One of his officers swore Zafar Khan's last words were something defiant, something brave, but the words were lost in the chaos of battle.

-Three thousand Mongols died at Kili.
-Zafar Khan made sure his death was worth it.
-That's the kind of man he was, the kind who could calculate the value of his own life and spend it like currency to buy victory.

-I think about him sometimes, here in my cell.
-He never questioned.
-Never wavered.
-Never attended secret meetings where men whispered about protecting Mongol interests.

-He just served.
-Bravely.
-Loyally.
-Completely.

-I wish I had been more like him.
-Maybe then my daughters wouldn't be waking up in chains tomorrow.
+At Kili in 1299, he led the charge that shattered the Mongol center and ended the invasion, spurring his armoured horse straight into the densest knot of our former kinsmen, riding so far beyond our defensive lines that saving him was impossible.
+He died the way he’d lived, reckless, fearless, and utterly committed.
+Thousands of Mongols fell that day, their lamellar armor split open by Indian steel.
+Zafar spent his life like coin to buy that victory.

-Zafar Khan died with honor during the 1299 campaign.
-I'll die with my daughters screaming in the slave markets.
-Maybe the brave ones are the lucky ones.
+From this cell, waiting for my own execution, I measure myself against him.
+Zafar never attended conspirators’ dinners.
+Never sat quietly while treason was discussed.
+He just served, bravely, blindly, completely.
+He died with honor in the field.
+I will die with my daughters screaming in the slave markets.
+Perhaps the madly brave are the lucky ones.

-Malik Kafur was different.
-Methodical.
-Patient.
-Where Zafar Khan charged, Kafur calculated.
-He'd been captured during Gujarat in 1299, a Hindu eunuch who converted to Islam.
-We Mongols despised him from the start, not just for being a former slave, but for being castrated.
-In our culture, that made him incomplete, unable to understand what made a warrior whole.
+Malik Kafur was Zafar’s opposite.
+Where Zafar charged, Kafur calculated.
+Captured at Gujarat in 1299, a Hindu eunuch sold into slavery and then converted, he should have been nothing.
+We Mongols despised him on sight, for his castration, for his past, for the way he could not understand what it meant to be a warrior in our terms.

-But the bastard kept winning.
-His southern campaigns after 1307 brought more wealth than all our victories combined.
-He planned sieges like an engineer, coordinated logistics like a merchant, used captured intelligence like a spy.
-He minimized casualties because every dead soldier cost money, and Kafur understood money better than any of us understood honor.
+But he kept winning.
+His southern campaigns from 1307 brought in more wealth than all our northern victories combined.
+He planned sieges like an engineer, coordinated supply lines like a merchant, used captured information like a professional spy.
+He minimized casualties because every dead soldier cost money, and Kafur understood coin better than any of us understood glory.

-And Alauddin loved him for it.
-Literally, physically loved him.
-Everyone knew.
-The sultan's pet, we called him behind closed doors.
-Watching this eunuch share the Sultan's bed while we bled in his wars made our hatred worse.
+Alauddin understood results.
+Zafar’s courage saved the sultanate from Mongol annihilation.
+Kafur’s cold efficiency made it rich.
+Between those two men, Alauddin found the tools he needed to build his empire, and the shadows that would eventually swallow the rest of us.

 ### The Sultan's Attachment and Its Consequences

-I watched Kafur's influence grow year by year.
-Private consultations with the Sultan that lasted hours, sometimes through the night.
-Decisions that used to go through military councils now went through Kafur first.
-Eventually, Alauddin made him Na'ib, viceroy, de facto ruler of the sultanate.
+Kafur’s victories bought him intimacy.
+Year by year his influence grew: private consultations that lasted through the night, decisions that once went through councils now routed through a single eunuch’s hands.
+Eventually Alauddin named him Na'ib, viceroy, the man who ruled when the Sultan was absent or drunk.

-We watched the Sultan become soft for him.
-Saw the greatest military mind of our age make decisions based on what Kafur whispered in the dark.
-That's what attachment does, it creates weakness.
-And in a sultanate built on systematic control, weakness creates opportunities.

-I understood attachment.
-I had married Aisha, built a family, tried to balance duty with devotion.
-But I kept those worlds separate.
-Alauddin couldn't, or wouldn't, with Kafur.

-It made him human.
-It also made him weak.

-But the Sultan's darkness grew with each passing year.
-His paranoia deepened like a wound that wouldn't heal.
-I watched him order the execution of his own nephew Akat Khan on mere suspicion.
-The young man's head rotted at the palace gates for three days, a lesson written in decaying flesh.

-His interrogations became legendary for their brutality.
-Sessions lasting days while he personally supervised the extraction of confessions, real or imagined.
-His drinking grew heavier.
-In his cups, he'd rage about conspiracies forming in every shadow, ordering punishments that made even hardened warriors turn away.

-The man who saved the sultanate from destruction became as dangerous to his own people as any external enemy.
+In the barracks we called him the Sultan's pet, but we watched something more dangerous than favoritism: attachment.
+I understood love that complicated judgment; I had Aisha and our daughters, but I kept family and duty separate.
+Alauddin could not.
+His passion for Kafur made him vulnerable in ways no external enemy had ever managed.

+As the attachment deepened, so did his darkness.
+He ordered his own nephew Akat Khan executed on suspicion alone, the boy’s head rotting at the palace gates as a warning.
+Interrogations grew more brutal, his cups of wine deeper, his rages about conspiracies more frequent.
+The man who had once saved Delhi from Mongol fire was becoming as dangerous to his own people as any force he had ever fought.

 ### The Economic Foundation of Military Power